FASD Training Course for Educators: Kete into Practice 2024

 Course delivery

-The training course will take place fortnightly on a Thursday between 3:30 pm and 5:00 pm.
-We arrange the training delivery schedule to avoid school term breaks.Once you have registered for the training you will receive a confirmation email with a Zoom link and a list of training dates (please schedule these into your diaries) – you will use the same link for each session and will receive a reminder email each fortnight.
+Once you have registered and paid for the training you will receive a confirmation email with your Zoom link – you will use this same link for each session and will receive a reminder email a few days before each session.

 Eligibility

-There are no eligibility criteria to take part in this free training for educators.
+There are no eligibility criteria to take part in this training for educators.
 However, a requirement of registration is that you do not share your Zoom link with other people who have not registered with us for the course.

 FASD in education